porygon-tech/pokeLab/README.md

 # pokeLab
 Pokemon battle-oriented research, correlation studies and more.
+Any collaborations are welcome!

 ------------
 ## Optimiser / damage lab